Beneath its weight man pauses in his will

 “What are you doing?”
 Mr R– marched over.

+The ratman released his grip on the draw handle.
 “Whatever this is,” his hand swept the room, close to Mr R–’s face, “I am no part of it.
-I am only here to collect interest on a debt.”
+I am only here to settle a debt.”

 “There is no need.”
-He looked at me.
+He looked at me with both pity and disdain.
 “The debt is paid.
 Good day.”
-The ratman snuck out half closing the door on his slippery coat.
+The ratman snuck out half closing the door on his coat.

 ...Continued